 Where is FinTech happening?

 After the financial crash, banks – undertaking industrial levels of cost-cutting – shed many of their in-house developers.
-Now we are seeing many of these experts forming disruptive FinTech start-ups to sell their innovative products back to the banks.
+Since then, we have seen many of these experts forming disruptive FinTech start-ups to sell their innovative products back to the banks.

 One of the most prominent is Level 39.
-Named after the floor it occupies in the iconic One Canada Square at Canary Wharf it offers workspace for fintech teams of 8-30 as well as mentoring and events.
+Named after the floor it originally occupied in the iconic One Canada Square at Canary Wharf, it offers workspace for London’s top FinTech companies as well as mentoring and events.

 FinTech for the back office

-Whilst most of us are familiar with FinTech in the form of Bitcoin and contactless payments, much of it is developed for the back office of financial institutions.
+Whilst most of us are familiar with high-profile FinTech like Bitcoin and contactless payments, much of it is developed for the back office of financial institutions.
 Be it to execute trading more efficiently, attempting to stay ahead of the curve with cybersecurity or helping multiple client databases talk to each other.This last point is especially important in an age when firms have to demonstrate to regulators that they ‘know their clients’.
-Not to mention the competitive advantage that understanding your data can bring.
+In fact there is a whole separate industry around compliance with regulators known as RegTech.

 FinTech for social good